 Because the sweater is so long, I set the waistband at my hips, where I like my shirts to end, and then I let it drape.
 I love how it has a slouchy look without being too bulky the way a chunkier knit might be.
 Normally I pull it down a little lower than it is in these pictures.
 I didn’t have a mirror, so when I got out of the car, I just had to place it where I thought it felt right.

-I shouldn’t have changed my pose, but I think you get the idea.
 The length of your top can make a big difference in your overall balance and proportion.
 The shoes and pants you wear also factor into the equation, of course, and maybe with the white jeans and grey booties with 3-inch heels, I could have worn the sweater a little bit longer and pull it off, but ideally, it should create that 1/3 to 2/3 ratio that is so pleasing to the eye.